The route

 Check the price quickly

-You can quickly check the price of your desired trip without having to fill in anything.
-Here's how:
+You can quickly check the price of your desired trip without having to fill out any forms.
+Here’s how:

 Get a quote

-When you book, we will start booking hotels and arranging all the practical details of the trip.
-This process typically takes 2-5 working days, but some bookings may take longer.
-If you are arranging your own transport, we recommend that you wait until we have confirmed your booking before arranging this.
+When you book the trip, we will begin booking hotels and arranging all the practical aspects of your tour.
+This process typically takes 5–8 working days, but in some cases it may take longer for certain bookings.
+If you arrange your own transportation, we recommend waiting until we have confirmed your booking before making any arrangements.

 Dates

-If you can select the date in the tour calendar at the top of this page, this is a possible start date.
-We continually update the tours with sold-out dates, after which those dates will turn red and cannot be selected.
+If you can select a date in the trip calendar (in the booking form), then this is a possible start date.
+We regularly update our trips with sold-out dates; these dates will then appear in red/grey and cannot be selected.

 The flights to/from Pisa or Rome are not included in the price.
 You can easily find a suitable flight via a flight booking engine such as Momondo or Skyscanner.